 Visitors are welcome, but are told to be aware that it is first and foremost not a tourist site; it’s a fully functioning monastery, so you’re advised to be respectful; no wandering in and out or taking photos or videos during church services for example, and try to maintain a respectful silence as much as possible.

-Also be warned that though almost every photo of the abbey during lavender season shows it miraculously devoid of tourists, the reality is somewhat different.
-Unless you’re extremely adept at photoshop, get there early in the morning to have a chance of getting a perfectly clean shot.
+Be warned that though almost every photo of the abbey during lavender season shows it miraculously devoid of tourists, the reality is somewhat different.
+Unless you’re adept at photoshop, get there early in the morning to have a chance of getting a perfectly clean shot.